 The majority of the equity holding managed by LGIM is in the Future World ESG Developed Index Fund which excludes unconventional weapons, armaments, coal, tobacco and perennial offenders of the UN Global Compact.
 It is tilted towards companies that demonstrate good environmental, social and governance efforts in developed countries.
-The fund follows LGIM's Climate Impact Pledge, an engagement process focused on companies critical to meeting the aims of the Paris Agreement to limit climate change.
-The fund seeks to reduce carbon emissions and carbon reserves intensity and at October 2020 it had 66% lower carbon reserves intensity and 45% lower carbon emissions intensity compared to a fund tracking the unadjusted benchmark.
+The fund has lower carbon reserves intensity and carbon emissions intensity than its benchmark and follows LGIM's Climate Impact Pledge, an engagement campaign to address climate change with targeted voting and investment sanctions.